Binding (ViewModels)

 This property is used to assign the view model that a control should use.
 The assignment of BindingContext cascades from parent to all children recursively, so typically the BindingContext is only assigned at the top level, such as on a screen or StackPanel.

 Once BindingContext is assigned, individual UI properties can be bound to properties on the view model.
 To bind to a property, a reference to a UI control is needed.
-This reference can be obtained by using properties in generated code or by getting an instance of a FrameworkElement by calling GetFrameworkElementByName.
+This reference can be obtained by using properties in generated code, by casting the Visual to its specific visual class (such as ButtonVisual), or by getting an instance of a FrameworkElement by calling GetFrameworkElementByName.

 The following code shows how to assign an instance of an OptionsScreenViewModel to a code generated OptionsScreen: